-MUS 144 Piano Class IV /1 cr. hr./2 periods (1 lec., 1 lab) Prerequisite(s): MUS 143.
+MUS 144 Piano Class IV /1 cr. hr./2 periods (1 lec., 1 lab)

 Continuation of MUS 143.
 Incorporates advanced piano instruction utilizing group and individual practice in an electronic lab.
 Focuses on advanced application of theory and technique, including scales, arpeggios, harmonizations, transpositions and an in-depth study of repertoire and style.
 Also includes development of learning, memorization, and performance skills.